My folks laugh about the fact that I have always been a curious, tiny sponge

 RECENT AWARDS, PUBLICATIONS, EVENTS, EXHIBITS

-Phillips, Erika (2025), The Detroit Institute of Arts, Talent
+Phillips, Erika (2025), FJC 60th Anniversary, The Detroit Institute of Arts

 Phillips, Erika (2024), Anthem Award (Webby), Learning Hub.